Charming 3-Flavour Brown Butter Madeleines that’s Good for your Soul

 10) Return it to the fridge if you think that the batter has warmed up.
 Bake it cold if you’d like to achieve the famous baker’s bump. the contrast in temperature releases steam which helps the cake to rise.

 11) Lower the temperature to 170 degrees Celsius and bake for 12-14 mins.

 12) Once done, remove from the mould and let it cool completely.
 Madeleines taste the best right out of the oven and these brown butter ones are just as good on its own.
 You may wish to elevate it further by coating it with a thin layer of decorative chocolate.

 13) Wash the mould and dry it.
 We will use it for the chocolate coating

-14) Melt the milk & white chocolate using the bain-marie method, over some hot water and add in matcha powder to the melted white chocolate.
+14) Melt the ruby, milk & white chocolate using the bain-marie method, over some hot water and add in matcha powder to the melted white chocolate.
 Mix till combined.

 15) Once melted, scoop some of the chocolate into the mould and spread it sideways a little.
 Then gently push a piece of madeleine cake (shell pattern facing down) into the chocolate.
 Give it a good wiggle or move it slightly around the mould to ensure that all sides of the seashell are coated.
 It is well coated when you can see some chocolate (not too much) being pushed out at the sides

 16) Repeat for the rest of the madeleines.

 17) Put it in the freezer to set for 30 minutes.

 18) Remove from the mould and sprinkle or dust some matcha/ cocoa / freeze-dried raspberry powder over.